 The School's interview training programme is a peer-assisted programme, designed to ensure that students appraise their application and interviewing skills as early as possible in their university career.

-Towards the end of the first semester, a number of mock-internships are advertised and all first year undergraduate students are encouraged to complete an application for one of these posts.
+Towards the end of the first semester, a number of mock-internships are advertised and all first and second year undergraduate students are encouraged to complete an application for one of these posts.
 The application deadline will be in early February of the following semester, to ensure that students have ample time for research and to complete the application form.
 These applications are then appraised and short-listed by our trained higher-level students, under the guidance of staff from the School and Careers Service, and successful candidates are invited to attend the next stage of the process.

 Designed to mirror many of the processes that employers utilise during the graduate recruitment cycle, subsequent stages of the programme include psychometric testing and e-tray exercises, as well as formal interviews for the students that successfully navigate the application stage.
 Feedback is offered at all stages of the programme to ensure that applicants who do not make it to interview can see why they were unsuccessful and receive advice on how to improve their skills before submitting real-world applications.